Review: 13 Reasons Why

-I actually put the first episode on almost by accident, having a passing memory of the title.
+I put the first episode on almost by accident, having a passing memory of the title.
 And then I spent the whole night awake, watching it all in one go.
 It really is a powerful piece of work, and it certainly bears more than one watch.
 It affected me more than I expected, for several reasons, not least because I have a teenage daughter.

-Each episode covers a side of each of the cassettes Hannah creates.
+Every episode covers a side of each of the cassettes Hannah creates.
 Each is devoted to a single person or event, which Hannah identifies as one of reasons why she thought she couldn’t live any longer.
 It isn’t much of a spoiler to say that Clay is on this list of people; he’s listening to the tapes, so he knows he’s on them.
 At points earlier in the series there’s even some tension wrung out of him wondering where he appears in the list.
 It also intertwines with the aftermath for Hannah’s parents, and Clay’s path does cross with them, several times.

 As he listens to each side, Clay becomes more and more affected by what he hears.
 It starts to have effects on his home life, and this is further complicated by the professional role his lawyer mother takes in proceedings during the series.
-Unlike the others on the list, who want to cover these events up, and bury them, Clay becomes determined to know and understand why this happened; his increasing anger is directed at trying to do something about the toxicity and the lies that led to his friend’s death, if only to try and control his increasingly overpowering feelings of guilt.
+Unlike the others on the list, who want to cover these events up, and bury them, Clay becomes determined to know and understand why this happened; his increasing anger is directed at trying to do something about the toxicity and the lies that led to his friend’s death, if only to try and control his increasingly overpowering feelings of guilt and loss.

 As we go through the series, the thin veneer of glamour that generally surrounds depictions of American high school life are peeled away to reveal something altogether seedier, and much more ugly about its culture, about how the weak and the “different” can be targeted and attacked, and about how complicit all of us can be in such events.
 And even though my own schooldays were longer ago than I care to remember, there are even faint and uncomfortable memories here for me.
 There are moments that are truly heart-breaking; you want things to move in a particular direction, but you know that they can’t, because we know how this ends.